 INDUSTRIAL COOLING TOWER & BOILER WATER TREATMENT SYSTEM

 Our line of industrial sedimentation units offers multiple alternatives to ensure the best solution for your treatment needs.
-EZ Water Technology USA clarifiers and thickeners are used for pretreatment systems, process water, and all types of industrial wastewater.
-In addition to providing design support for new systems, EZ Water Technology USA specializes in retrofitting existing systems.
+EZ Water Technology Inc. clarifiers and thickeners are used for pretreatment systems, process water, and all types of industrial wastewater.
+In addition to providing design support for new systems, EZ Water Technology Inc. specializes in retrofitting existing systems.

-EZ Water Technology USA industrial filtration products complement any system requiring treatment beyond conventional clarification.
+EZ Water Technology Inc. industrial filtration products complement any system requiring treatment beyond conventional clarification.

 Cold Lime Softening: